PaperBoardOfficial/timezone/README.md

 #### The Root Cause

-After extensive investigation, we identified that the incorrect conversion (9 AM ET → 5 PM EEST instead of 4 PM EEST) was caused by:
+After extensive investigation, it was identified that the incorrect conversion (9 AM ET → 5 PM EEST instead of 4 PM EEST) was caused by:

 1. **Missing UTC intermediary step**: The conversion was being done directly from ET to EEST without going through UTC first.
 This led to incorrect calculations when dealing with timezones that observe DST.